telecombcn-dl/2018-dlai-team8/docs/polgrad.md

 ```
 Note that this maximization problem is swapped to minimization by changing the reward sign in order to use autogran and torch optimizers.

-Finally we can update the parameters π(θ) following Monte Carlo update:
+Finally, we can update the parameters π(θ) following Monte Carlo update:

 ![Octocat](assets/images/update.png)